 SOC differs from this view in that there is no such fixed system of components that services are programmed to draw from but, rather, an evolving universe of software applications that service providers publish so that they can be discovered by (and bound to) business activities as they execute.
-For instance, if documents need to be exchanged as part of a loan application, the bank may rely on an external courier service instead of imposing a fixed one.
-In this case, a courier service would be discovered for each loan application that is processed, possibly taking into account the address to which the documents need to be sent, speed of delivery, reliability, and so on.
-However, the added flexibility provided through SOC comes at a price - dynamic interactions impose the overhead of selecting the co-party at each invocation - which means that the choice between invoking a service and calling a component is a decision that needs to be taken according to given business goals.
-This is why SRML makes provision for both SOC and CBD types of interaction (through requires and uses interfaces as discussed in Section 3).
+For instance, if documents need to be exchanged as part of a loan application, the bank may decide to procure an external courier service for each loan application that is processed, possibly taking into account the address to which the documents need to be sent, speed of delivery, reliability, and so on.
+Another important difference can be found in the nature of the interactions, which in SOC tend to be 'conversational' in the sense that they follow a message-exchange protocol that reflects a business-oriented mode of composition [7].